Courtney Act: 2003: Record deal and RuPaul's Drag Race

-Reality television and return to music
+2014-2020

 In July 2014, Courtney became the first drag performer in history to sing live with the San Francisco Symphony Orchestra.
-Courtney appeared as a guest performer with Cheyenne Jackson in "Hello, Gorgeous!
+She appeared as a guest performer with Cheyenne Jackson in "Hello, Gorgeous!
 Cheyenne Jackson Goes to the Movies".
 The two sang a duet of "Elephant Love Song" from the 2001 Baz Luhrmann film Moulin Rouge!
-In September 2014, Courtney, along with Willam Belli and Alaska Thunderfuck 5000, were the first drag queens to become ad girls for American Apparel, known as The AAA Girls, also becoming the first drag queens to feature in RuPaul's Drag Race to form a drag girl-group.
-She worked for the campaign Support Artists, Support Ethical Manufacturing from the fashion brand, featuring three limited edition exclusive T-shirts that honour each drag queen's talents and allure.
-The group released their debut single "American Apparel Ad Girls" in late 2014 a parody of "Farrah Fawcett Hair" by Capital Cities.
+In September 2014, Courtney, along with Willam Belli and Alaska Thunderfuck 5000, were the first drag queens to become ad girls for American Apparel, known as The AAA Girls.
+She worked for the campaign Support Artists, Support Ethical Manufacturing from the fashion brand.
+The group released their debut single "American Apparel Ad Girls".
 The song charted at number 10 on the Billboard Comedy Digital songs chart: the song would later feature in Belli's solo album, Shartistry in Motion (2014).
 In December 2014 the group released a Christmas song, "Dear Santa, Bring Me a Man", which was featured in the first Christmas Queens (2015).
 The album also saw Courtney cover a solo version of "Twelve Days of Christmas".
-The AAA Girls recorded a second song featured on the compilation album, Christmas Sweater.
 Again in June 2015, the group reunited to record for Alaska's debut studio album Anus (2015), where they collaborated on the track "The Shade of It All".

 In July 2015, Courtney returned to her solo recording career and created the extended play Kaleidoscope (2015).
 The album generally received positives from critics and it saw the release of lead single "Ecstasy".
 This was followed by "Ugly", "Body Parts" and the title track song "Kaleidoscope".
 The latter featured as the official song for the 2016 Sydney Gay and Lesbian Mardi Gras.
 Courtney stated: "I feel that gender and sexuality are fluid and so often we get stuck in the rigidity.
-Who knows when someone outside your usual target zone might come also and sweep you off your feet?
-I read this quote from Lily Edelstein the other day it is seemed fitting “At the heart of Queer culture is revolution.
-The truest rebellion against a world built on categories, labels and binaries is coming from the emergence of identities that refuse to conform.”.
+Who knows when someone outside your usual target zone might come also and sweep you off your feet?”.
 In 2016, Courtney was the foreign correspondent for the Australian news website, Junkee.
 Courtney covered the US Presidential election 2016 for the site, attending rallies of both Hillary Clinton and Donald Trump.
 Following Trump's election, Courtney also participated in, and reported on, the 2017 Women's March.